This is a list of all physics courses. For more information, see Physics and Astronomy.

-Mechanics, waves, thermodynamics, special relativity.
+Algebra-based treatment of mechanics, waves, thermodynamics, and special relativity.
 Requirements: must have completed high school trigonometry or achieved a minimum ALEKS score of 75%.
 GE: Natural Sciences with Lab.

 Continuation of PHYS:1701; introduction to fluid mechanics, electricity, magnetism (Maxwell's equations).
 Offered spring semesters.
 Prerequisites: PHYS:1701.
 Corequisites: MATH:1860.
 Requirements: physics or astronomy major.
 GE: Natural Sciences with Lab.

 PHYS:1999 Undergraduate Seminar arr.

 Selected topics in physics and astronomy; discussion, presentations.

 PHYS:2703 Physics III 4 s.h.

 Continuation of PHYS:1702; introduction to physics; calculus-based treatment of electromagnetic waves and optics; mechanical and sound waves; thermal physics.
 Offered fall semesters.
 Prerequisites: PHYS:1702.

 Introduction to quantum mechanics and other topics in modern physics, including special relativity, atomic and solid state physics.
 Offered spring semesters.
 Prerequisites: (PHYS:1612 or PHYS:2703) and (MATH:1860 or MATH:1550).
 Requirements: for 3 s.h. option—nonmajor.

 PHYS:2905 Programming for Physics 2 s.h.